HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

 Median savings are around 40 KiB.
-The top 10% save over 600 KiB on desktop and 335 KiB on mobile, and the largest savings produced reach as much as 36 MiB / 22 MiB.
+The top 10% save just under 600 KiB on desktop and 328 KiB on mobile.
+The largest savings produced reach as much as 36 MiB / 22 MiB.
 Those differences speak in favor of enabling Brotli compression whenever possible, at least for WebAssembly content.

 You might be curious—what happened at the worst end—how is it possible that Brotli recompression has made things worse for some modules?
 As mentioned above, in this article we've used Brotli with compression level 9, but it also has levels 10 and 11.
 Those levels produce even better results in exchange for a steep performance drop-off, as seen, for example, in <a hreflang="en" href="https://quixdb.github.io/squash-benchmark/#results-table">Squash benchmarks</a>.
 Such trade-off can make them worse candidates for the common on-the-fly compression, which is why we didn't use them in this article and went for a more moderate level 9.
 However, website authors can choose to compress their static resources ahead of time or cache the compression results, and save even more bandwidth without sacrificing CPU time.
 Cases like these show up as regressions in the graph above, meaning some resources were already optimized even better than we did in this article.